Cameloah/LoRa-waterlevel-sensor/README.md

 ## Code

 The code mainly does the following things:
-1. wake up by WORA signal using the E220 LoRa module
+1. wake up by WOR signal using the E220 LoRa module
 2. perform a measurement
 3. transmit a package containing the measurement, sensor id, timestamp and battery level
+4. go back to sleep

 Sensing unit 1 features a simple ultrasonic sensor to measure the disance from the top of the reservoir to the fluid level.